A massive Yayoi Kusama exhibition has come to Australia for the summer of 2017/18

 Yayoi Kusama: Life Is the Heart of a Rainbow runs until February 18 at Queensland Art Gallery | Gallery of Modern Art (QAGOMA) in Brisbane.

-More art worth travelling for: Head to Melbourne this summer for the National Gallery of Victoria's juggernaut inaugural Triennial.
+More art worth travelling for: Head to Sydney this summer for the immersive blockbuster exhibition Pipilotti Rist: Sip My Ocean.